Probing light exotics from a hidden sector at $c$-$\tau$ factories with polarized electron beams: Neutral (pseudo)scalar

 The process under study is $2\to 2$, see the diagram in Fig.\ref{diagram:axion},

 so at a given angle $\theta_\gamma$ of the outgoing photon its energy $E_\gamma$ is fixed as \eqref{Egamma-2-2}.
 The corresponding differential cross section reads\,\cite{Tian:2022rsi}

-One observes absence of any amplification of \eqref{axion-cc} in the limit $m^2\to s$ contrary to the vector \eqref{cross-A} and pseudo-vector \eqref{Z-cross} cases: the resonant (pseudo)scalar production, $e^+e^-\to a$ can not proceed through the $s$-channel exchange of spin-1 particle, photon.
-There are no dependence on the electron polarization, similar to other processes considered in Secs.\,\ref{sec:Photon} and \ref{sec:MCP}.
+One observes absence of any amplification of \eqref{axion-cc} in the limit $m^2\to s$ contrary to the vector \eqref{cross-A} and pseudo-vector \eqref{Z-cross} cases: the resonant (pseudo)scalar production, $e^+e^-\to a$ cannot proceed through the $s$-channel exchange of the spin-1 particle, photon.
+There is no dependence on the electron polarization, similar to other processes considered in Secs.\,\ref{sec:Photon} and \ref{sec:MCP}.

 We integrate eq.\,\eqref{axion-cc} over the photon angle $\theta_\gamma$ within the adopted cuts \eqref{photon-cut} and requiring 3 events obtain the expected sensitivity at 95\% C.L.
 The results are presented in Fig.\,\ref{fig:Axion}.